Our Hearts Are With You — TAPS Natural Disaster Response

 "We are grateful for TAPS who supported us when we most needed it.
 (They) honored my husband's legacy by helping our family." ~ TAPS military surviving spouse after Hurricane Maria in 2017

-• Our Care Team answers calls from our Helpline 24/7 if you just need to talk.
+- Our Survivor Care Team answers calls from our Helpline 24/7 if you just need to talk, call 800-959-TAPS (8277).

-• Our Casework Team assists you with understanding and accessing benefits and resources.
+- Our Casework Team assists you with understanding and accessing benefits and resources.
 They also are able to offer short-term emergency and financial assistance thanks to long-standing partners and strong supporters of TAPS mission.

 Contact our National Military Survivor Helpline at 800-959-TAPS (8277) to connect with us.
 Or, you can email casework@taps.org directly for information on available aid.

-We are all in this together and together we will help each other through!
+We are all in this together and together we will help each other through.

 Are You Ready?

-As military survivors, we know being ready for any contingency is critical to staying safe and reducing stress.
+As military and veteran survivors, we know being ready for any contingency is critical to staying safe and reducing stress.
 Most of you have become experts in this over the course of your loved one's military career and in managing your own self-care after loss.

 Remember, having a plan is an ultimate form of self-care.
 And, in these difficult times, making a plan has never been more important.
 It is reassuring when you know what to do at every stage of an emergency — BEFORE, DURING AND AFTER — and know you will never go through one alone.
 Be confident then in your ability now to map out the steps needed to guide yourself through an emergency.